GeoscienceAustralia/hazimp/README.md

 Documentation
 -------------

-We are in the process of creating sphinx based documentation for HazImp.
-Any help in setting this up will be gratefully accepted!

-At present you will find the user_manual in the docs folder.

 We are glad to accept any sort of documentation: function docstrings, reStructuredText documents (like this one), tutorials, etc. reStructuredText documents (will) live in the source code repository under the docs/ directory.

-When you are writing documentation, it is important to keep a good compromise between mathematical and algorithmic details, and give intuition to the reader on what the algorithm does.
+When writing documentation, it is important to keep a good compromise between mathematical and algorithmic details, and give intuition to the reader on what the algorithm does.
 It is best to always start with a small paragraph with a hand-waving explanation of what the